 Another key aspect of the operation of a bus company is a healthy and safe working environment, as much for passengers as for employees.
-Even in normal times the safety and security of passengers and employees is the first priority of the board.
+The safety and security of passengers and employees is the first priority of the board.
 Indeed a standing item on the board meeting agenda is the one for "Health and Safety".
 All material events involving risk to Health & Safety are required to be reported to the board for consideration at every meeting.
-This subject has of course been of particular relevance during the COVID-19 pandemic, from the perspective both of employees and passengers.
-In 2021, as Government rules and guidance changed, it was necessary rapidly to change risk assessments, brief drivers and other affected employees regularly on the changes made, reconfigure vehicle seating where required and renew frequently the public information posters carried by all vehicles.
+This subject was of course of particular relevance during the COVID-19 pandemic, from the perspective both of employees and passengers, but will always be a key item considered at every board meeting.